lohedges/ash/README.md

 To use ML/MM via the [interface_MLMM](interfaces/interface_MLMM.py) module, you'll need to install some additional pacakges into your ASH Conda environment.
 A quick-and-dirty environment setup can be performed as follows.

-(The following assumes that you are in the ASH root directory)
+(The following assumes that you are in the ASH root directory.
+We advise using a Python 3.9 MiniConda, available [here](https://repo.anaconda.com/miniconda/Miniconda3-py39_4.12.0-Linux-x86_64.sh).)

 ```sh
 conda create -n ash -c conda-forge -c psi4 -c pyscf geometric openmm julia xtb pdbfixer plumed parmed mdanalysis ase scipy matplotlib psi4 pyscf sympy